aaugustin/django-sequences/README.rst

 will block until the transaction completes, either with a commit or a rollback.
 You should keep such transactions short to minimize the impact on performance.

+(This is why databases default to a faster behavior that may create gaps.)

 Passing ``nowait=True`` will cause ``get_next_value`` to raise an exception instead of blocking.
 This will rarely be useful.
 Also it doesn't work for the first call.
 (Arguably this is a bug.
 Patches welcome.)